-Vitamin and nutritional tests from HealthLabs measure the presence and amount of specific vitamins or nutrients, both in urine and blood.
-They are often used to help diagnose nutritional problems, malabsorption disorders, or renal disorders.
+Vitamin and nutritional tests from HealthLabs measure amounts of specific vitamins and nutrients in both urine and blood.
+People often use these tests to help diagnose nutritional problems, malabsorption disorders, or renal disorders.
 People on certain medications or special diets often have a higher risk of developing specific nutritional deficiencies.

 - Vitamin B12 - $35

 - Mineral panel, urine - $249